 Federal school safety commission to meet in Alabama

 MONTGOMERY, Ala.
-(AP) — A federal commission on improving school safety will hold a listening session next week in Montgomery.
+(AP) — A federal commission on improving school safety is meeting in Montgomery.

-The Federal Commission on School Safety will meet Tuesday at the Alabama Capitol.
+The Federal Commission on School Safety meets Tuesday at the Alabama Capitol.
+The event begins at 1 p.m.

 The group will hold round table discussions with state and local agencies.
 There will also be a two-hour session for the public to express their views on how to improve school safety.